-- You will be introduced to the material every week through FlipIt Units.
+You will be introduced to the material every week through FlipIt Units.
 Each FlipIt unit has associated videos and checkpoint questions that you must watch and answer before coming to class.
-The videos and checkpoint questions will be made available 7 days before they are due.
-Checkpoint questions are graded only on participation.
-Failure to watch the videos for their total length could result in losing credit for that unit. - It is important to put forth a solid effort on being introduced to and grappling with the material before coming to class.
-Do not except to get much out of class; discussion; or homework if you don't put in the time on the videos/checkpoint questions beforehand. - The FlipIt Physics pre-lectures and checkpoints will generally be due MWF by 12 PM.
+Ideally you should do this the day before we have class to give your brain some time to absorb and process all the new content.
+The videos and checkpoint questions will be made available 5 days before they are due.
+Checkpoint questions can be graded either for participation, accuracy, or combination of both.
+Failure to watch the videos for their total length could result in losing credit for that unit.

+It is important to put forth a solid effort on being introduced to and grappling with the material before coming to class.
+You should be actively watching the videos which means taking notes; pausing and rewinding; working out examples on your own; and writing down questions you have.
+Do not except to get much out of class; discussion; or homework if you don't put in the 30-60 minutes on the videos/checkpoint questions beforehand.

+The FlipIt Physics pre-lectures and checkpoints will generally be due before class MWF at 10 AM.
 See the calendar on FlipIt for the exact schedule.